thomas-vogel/thomas-vogel.github.io/_pages/pastnews.md

 layout: paper
 ---

+## 2019

+* __Jan 2019__ --- Joel Greenyer, Malte Lochau, and I run the [_GI-Dagstuhl Seminar on Explainable Software for Cyber-Physical Systems_](https://thomas-vogel.github.io/ES4CPS/){:target="_blank"} at Schloss Dagstuhl.
+At the seminar I gave a talk on _Explainable Quality Assurance of Behavioral Requirements_ ([Abstract](https://thomas-vogel.github.io/ES4CPS/abstracts/Vogel.pdf){:target="_blank"}).

+* __Jan 2019__ --- I joined the PC of the Posters, Tools, and Demos Track of the [_13th European Conference on Software Architecture (ECSA 2019)_](https://ecsa2019.univ-lille.fr/tracks/posters-tools-demos){:target="_blank"} and the PC of the joint Posters and Demos Track of the [_13th IEEE International Conference on Self-Adaptive and Self-Organizing Systems (SASO 2019)_](http://saso2019.cs.umu.se/calls/call-for-posters-and-demos/){:target="_blank"} and the [_16th IEEE International Conference on Autonomic Computing (ICAC 2019)_](http://icac2019.cs.umu.se/calls/call-for-posters-and-demos/){:target="_blank"}.
+Consider submitting posters, tools, and demos.

 ## 2018

+* __Nov 2018__ --- As a winner of the Facebook Testing and Verification (FaceTAV) Research Award, I gave an invited talk about _Self-Adaptive Search for Sapienz_ at the FaceTAV Challenge Workshop and attended the FaceTAV Symposium at the Facebook offices in London.

+* __Nov 2018__ --- I joined in the PC of the [_Genetic and Evolutionary Computation Conference (GECCO 2019)_](https://gecco-2019.sigevo.org/){:target="_blank"}, Search-Based Software Engineering Track.
+Consider submitting high-quality papers.

+* __Oct 2018__ --- Very happy to receive a [_Facebook Testing and Verification Research Award_](https://research.fb.com/announcing-the-winners-of-the-facebook-testing-and-verification-research-awards/){:target="_blank"}.
+The award comes along with funding for my research project _Self-Adaptive Search for Sapienz_.

 * __Sep 2018__ --- I received the Distinguished PC Member Award of [SBCARS 2018](http://cbsoft2018.icmc.usp.br/#/sbcars){:target="_blank"}.
 <a href="/assets/img/2018-SBCARS-DistinguishedPCMemberAward.png"><img src="/assets/img/2018-SBCARS-DistinguishedPCMemberAward.png" alt="SBCARS Distinguished PC Member Award" style="width: 40%; margin-top: 1em; margin-left: 1em;"/></a>